Rep. Cathy McMorris-Rodgers: Biography of Partisan Success at Expense of the Working Class

 She chose to pursue the path of becoming a party insider.
 Rep. Cathy McMorris Rodgers [R-Wash] has spent her time on building her own power and position within the Republican Party instead of passing legislation to help her constituents.
 In sum, that is her biography.

-The Start of a Partisan Political Career
+A Partisan Political Career

 Congresswoman Cathy McMorris Rodgers was born in Salem, Oregon.
 In 1969 she moved with her family to Colville WA, where they purchased a nearby orchard.
 She had some college, but little experience in the private sector other than selling fruit as a teenager.